TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex10_ReplayFromStream.md

 ﻿
-This quick example shows how to begin a new replay as shown previoulsy, but using a stream as the target storage location.
+This quick example shows how to begin a new replay as shown previoulsy, but using an IO stream as the target storage location.

 ```cs
 using System.IO;